alexanderdickson/waitForImages/README.md

 bower install waitForImages
 ```

 Of course, these need to be loaded after `jQuery` is made available.
-The current version supports >= jQuery 1.8.
+The current version should be supported by at least jQuery 1.8, or perhaps earlier.
 If you find incompatibility issues, please check out a previous tagged version.

 ##Usage##